 Conditions that prevent the DCM-3 from positioning the actuator are called inhibitors.
 HART MENUS 5F and 5G list the CW and CCW inhibitors respectively.
-Inhibitors may also be reviewed by running the Serial command "stat" (see page 56).
+Inhibitors may also be reviewed by running the Serial command "stat" (see page 63).
 The following list indicates why the inhibitor would be in the "ON" state.
+Note that not all conditions are present in all DCM versions.